-As aviation continues to serve as a vital contributor to South Africa’s economy, we caught up with the country’s civil aviation authority to see how it is helping to guide the industry forwards
+As aviation continues to serve as a vital contributor to South Africa’s economy, we caught up with the South African Civil Aviation Authority to see how it is helping to guide the industry forwards.

 Aviation is big business in South Africa.